 Day 08: Departure

-· All meals during trek (Breakfast, Lunch, Dinner).
+- All meals during the trek (Breakfast, Lunch, Dinner).

-· An experienced English-speaking trek leader (trekking guide), assistant trek leader (4 trekkers: 1 assistant guide) and Sherpa porters to carry luggage (2 trekkers:1 porter) including their salary, insurance, equipment, flight, food and lodging.
+- Sherpa porters to carry luggage (2 trekkers:1 porter) including their salary, insurance, equipment, flight, food, and lodging.

-· Four seasonal sleeping bag and trekking map (sleeping bag are to be returned after trip completion).
+- Four seasonal sleeping bags and a trekking map (sleeping bags are to be returned after trip completion)

-· Entry fee in Temple, monastery and museum.
-(Have to pay by yourself while enter on a place.)
+- Entry fees in the Temple, monastery, and museum.
+(You have to pay by yourself while entering a place.)

-· Extra night accommodation in hotel in case of early arrival or late depature.
+- Extra night accommodation in a hotel in case of early arrival or late departure

-· Personal expenses (Extra foods, phone calls, laundry, bar bills, bottle or boiled water, heater, etc.)
+- Personal expenses (Extra food, phone calls, laundry, bar bills, bottle or boiled water, heater, etc.)

-· Extra car service needed more than itinerary.
+- Extra car service needed more than an itinerary.

 Equipment Check List